Relaxed patient receiving sedation dentistry

 What is Sedation Dentistry?

 Sedation dentistry uses medication to help patients relax during dental procedures.
-It's sometimes referred to as "sleep dentistry," although that's not entirely accurate since most patients remain awake with the exception of those under general anesthesia.
+It's sometimes referred to as "sleep dentistry," although that's not entirely accurate since most patients remain awake with the exception of those under deep sedation.

 Why Choose Sedation?